Odyssey: Legacy

 The influence of the Homeric texts can be difficult to summarise because of how greatly they have affected popular imagination and cultural values.
 The Odyssey and the Iliad formed the basis of education for members of ancient Mediterranean society.
-That curriculum was adopted by Western humanists, meaning the text was so much a part of the cultural fabric that an individual having read it was irrelevant.
-Robert Browning says that the scholarship Alexandrian library "laid the foundation" for "European literacy and philological studies".
+That curriculum was adopted by Western humanists, meaning the text was so much a part of the cultural fabric that it influenced even those who had not read it.
+Robert Browning says that the scholarship conducted on the Homeric epics at the Library of Alexandria "laid the foundation" for "European literacy and philological studies".
 The epics mark the beginning of the Western literary tradition and, according to Corinne Ondine Pasche, have unrivalled influence.
 The Odyssey has reverberated over a millennium of writing; a poll of experts for BBC Culture named it literature's most enduring narrative.